microsoft/fluentui/rfcs/react-components/components/combobox-spacebar.md

 ### 2. `allowSpaceCharacter` prop, default to `false`

 This is the same as (1), but with a different default.
 The Pros/Cons list is essentially the same, but reversed.

-### 3. Always allow space to insert a character

-We would keep the behavior where if the user is actively interacting with the options in the dropdown listbox, space will select.
-Otherwise, space will insert a character in the input.

-#### Pros

-- Authors don't need to try to figure out what the ideal space key behavior is on a case-by-case basis / less authoring overhead for an already complex component
-- Consistent behavior across all apps using Fluent

-#### Cons

-- There is no way to opt into space-to-select behavior

 ### 4. Always allow space to insert a character on single-select Comboboxes, always select on multi-select comboboxes